So you want to invest in a commission, but don't know where to start? Here is a break-down of common questions and price options:

 3- How do I pay you?

-I accept money through PayPal or Venmo.
+I accept money through PayPal, Venmo, and Cash App.
 To get a price quote, or if you have any questions at all, fill out the form below.
 If you're looking to buy a print or sticker, you can purchase those directly from this site.
-Just head on over to the page that says "Shop" at the top.
+Just head on over to the Shop page.